Arcana 🔮📚 Tutorial

 - Connect to pgvector for persistence

-- Use a real LLM (OpenAI, Anthropic) for the agent
+- Use a real LLM (OpenAI, Anthropic, Z.ai) for the pipeline

 # Cleanup